MushroomEternalDev/MushroomEternalGemstoneMacro/README.md

 - Auto Kill Yogs
 - Adjustable Max Mine Time
 - Auto Mine Mining Speed Boost
+- Fast Break/Fake Look (Might be detectable IDK) (How you make 50m/h)

 Warning: DO NOT USE THIS MOD IF YOU DON'T WANT TO RISK A BAN.
 I am not responsible if you get banned.
 Currently it is fully working and NOT DETECTABLE, so your ban chance is super low.